Design Principles: How To Create & Use Them

 Admittedly this sounds like a lot of work.
 But it is worth it, because if you can embed these principles in organizational thinking – your digital projects will become considerably more effcient, and you will save a lot of time and money.
 But, design principles do not live in isolation.
 They exist alongside other tools.
 Tools that are collectively known as a design system – which you can read more about in our eBook: download it completely free of charge.

 Would you like to create your own design principles?
-Try the Frontify Style Guide for free for 14 days.
+Try the Frontify Brand Guidelines for free for 14 days.

 This is the second article in a series of two.
 For the other half, check out Design principles: The What & Why.